DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualization_Containers.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/4f350818-f030-46fe-8850-f2e633d22bfa)

-- CONTAINERS are software packages that contain an APP and all dependencies (*Bins/Libs* in the diagram) for the contained APP to run.
+- CONTAINERS are software packages that contain an APP and all dependencies (*Bins/Libs* in the diagram) for the contained app to run.
     - Multiple apps can be run in a single container, but this is not how container are usually used
 - Containers run on a CONTAINER ENGINE (ie: Docker Engine)
     - The container engine is run on a host OS (usually Linux)
-- Containers are lightweight (small in size) and include only the dependencies required to run the specific APP
+- Containers are lightweight (small in size) and include only the dependencies required to run the specific app
 - A CONTAINER ORCHESTRATOR is a software platform for automating the deployment, management, scaling, etc of containers
     - KUBERNETES (originally design by Google) is the most popular container orchestrator
     - DOCKER SWARM is Docker’s container orchestration tool